-Charles Yuji Horioka received his B.A. and Ph.D. degrees from Harvard University.
-He taught at Stanford, Columbia, Kyoto, and Osaka Universities and the University of the Philippines before assuming his present position as Vice-President and Research Professor at the Asian Growth Research Institute in Kitakyushu City, Japan.
+Charles Yuji Horioka was born in Boston, Massachusetts, USA, in 1956 and received his B.A. and Ph.D. degrees from Harvard University.
+He taught at Stanford, Columbia, Kyoto, and Osaka Universities and the University of the Philippines and was Research Professor and Vice-President at the Asian Growth Research Institute before assuming his present position as Professor at Kobe University.
 In 2001, he was awarded the Seventh Japanese Economic Association-Nakahara Prize, which is given annually to the most outstanding young Japanese economist.
-His specialties are macroeconomics, household economics, the Japanese economy, and Asian economies, and he has written well over a hundred scholarly articles.
+His specialties are household economics and the Japanese economy, and he has written more than 150 scholarly articles on household consumption, saving, housing demand, bequest, and caregiving behavior.
 His path-breaking article on the so-called “Feldstein-Horioka Puzzle” (written jointly with Martin Feldstein) is one of the most widely cited papers in international finance.
-He served as Co-Editor of the International Economic Review for 15 years, currently serves as Co-Editor of the Review of Economics of the Household, and is a Research Associate of the National Bureau of Economic Research.
+He is currently President of the Society of Economics of the Household, Vice-President of the Japanese Economic Association, and a Council member of the International Association for Research on Income and Wealth served as Co-Editor of the International Economic Review for 15 years, currently serves as Co-Editor of the Review of Economics of the Household and is a Research Associate and Co-Director of the Japan Project at the National Bureau of Economic Research.